 2. Through the My Rutgers Portal

 Engineering Students Transfer Advising and Registration (ESTAR) Days

 All incoming SOE transfer students transferring from outside of Rutgers-New Brunswick are required to attend an ESTAR Day.
 For the Fall 2020 incoming class ESTAR will be a live virtual event on WebEx and you will be specifically invited to a day and time dependent on your major and when you confirmed your admission.
 At the ESTAR day, you will

-- receive an official transfer evaluation and a curriculum check-off sheet;
+- receive an official transfer evaluation and see your curriculum in our Degree Navigator web application;

 - consult with an academic advisor about your progress;